USA Script Helpers

 Treatment and Management

 One of the cornerstones of treatment involves the use of medications designed to manage copper levels.
-Chelating agents, such as D-penicillamine (brand name Cuprimine) and trientine (Syprine), are commonly prescribed.
+Chelating agents, such as D-penicillamine (Cuprimine) and trientine (Syprine), are commonly prescribed.
 These medications work by binding to excess copper in the body, forming compounds that can be excreted, thus reducing the overall copper burden.
 Cuprimine, in particular, functions as a chelating agent, facilitating the removal of accumulated copper from tissues.
 This process helps prevent further damage to organs like the liver and brain.

 Zinc Acetate